-NEW WHALE SPECIES
+Mysterious Type Of Killer Whales, Sought After For Years, Found In Southern Ocean

 There was no mistaking its peculiar look, says Ballance.
 "Visibly," she says, "this form is the most unusual and distinct form of killer whale on the planet."

-Later the team realized why the whales swam up to them.
-The team had lowered an underwater microphone over the side on a long cable, with GoPro cameras attached.
+Later, they realized why the whales swam up to them.
+The team had lowered an underwater microphone over the side on a long cable, with cameras attached.

-Pitman says it must have looked like a fishing line with fish on it; it looked like breakfast.
-"And you can imagine them thinking, 'Hey, where's our fish?'," he says.
+Pitman says it must have looked like a fishing line with fish on it — it looked like breakfast.
+"And you can imagine them thinking, 'Hey, where's our fish?' " he says.
 "But that was definitely the way to bring them to the boat."

-The team was able to snip off small tissue samples from the whales by firing a harmless dart into their skin attached to a line.
+The team was able to snip off small tissue samples from the whales by firing a harmless dart, attached to a line, into their skin.
 An analysis of the DNA will determine if this is actually a completely new species or just an unusual subtype.

-But the mystery killer whales of the southern oceans have been found.
+Either way, the mystery killer whales of the Southern Ocean have been found.